Greg Stanton: Early life, education, and career

 Stanton was born on Long Island, New York.
 His family moved to Arizona and he graduated from Cortez High School in west Phoenix in 1988.
 He then attended Marquette University and graduated magna cum laude with a B.A. in history and political science in 1992 and was a member of Phi Beta Kappa.
 In 1995, Stanton earned his J.D. from the University of Michigan Law School.
 He then worked as an education attorney from 1995 to 2000.
 In 2014, Stanton became an adjunct professor at Arizona Summit Law School.

 Early political career

 Phoenix City Council

 Stanton was elected to the Phoenix City Council for 6th district in 2000, 2001, and 2005 and served until 2009.
 This district included the affluent Phoenix Biltmore Area centered around the Biltmore Fashion Park and Arcadia areas, as well as non-contiguous Ahwatukee.

 State Attorney General's Office

 From 2009 to 2011, Stanton served as Deputy Attorney General of Arizona, under Attorney General Terry Goddard.

-He helped cut off funding for the cartels who were trafficking people and drugs, fought against the predatory payday lending industry, helped to eliminating mortgage fraud and negotiated a settlement between to protect the future of Luke Air Force Base.
+He helped cut off funding for the cartels who were trafficking people and drugs, fought against the predatory payday lending industry, helped to eliminating mortgage fraud and negotiated a settlement to protect the future of Luke Air Force Base.